ICMOL/PineBioML/README.md

    2. Dependencies listed in requirements.txt are required.

 # Installation
-   ### Install Python
+   ### 1. Install Python
-   Please skip to the next step *Powershell and Python*, if you have python 3.9+ installed in your PC.
+   Please skip this step, if you have python 3.9+ installed in your PC.

     Please follow microsoft's tutorial to install python:
     https://learn.microsoft.com/en-us/windows/python/beginners